-Anne with an “E” (first broadcast on the CBC as Anne and referred to unofficially as Anne: The Series) was an episodic television series that is produced by Northwood Entertainment in association with the Canadian Broadcasting Corporation, consisting of twenty-seven episodes over three seasons.
+Anne with an “E” was an episodic television series that was released internationally between 2017 and 2019.
+Produced by Northwood Entertainment in association with the Canadian Broadcasting Corporation, the series (first broadcast on the CBC as Anne and referred to unofficially as Anne: The Series) consisted of twenty-seven episodes over three seasons.

 Created by Moira Walley-Beckett, the series starred Amybeth McNulty as Anne Shirley-Cuthbert, Geraldine James as Marilla Cuthbert, Dalila Bela as Diana Barry, Lucas Jade Zumann as Gilbert Blythe, Aymeric Jett Montaz as Jerry Baynard, Corrine Koslo as Rachel Lynde, and R.H.
 Thomson as Matthew Cuthbert.